The Familiar

 The coyote looked at him and wagged her tail once, then trotted on ten paces, stopped, and looked back over her shoulder at him.

 He raised his hands.
-“What the hell are you?”
+“I… ah… what the hell are you?”

 She tilted her head at him quizzically.

-“I knew you weren’t a normal coyote, but most familiars are a little unusual, more intelligent, more aware.
-But you… you’re… Good Lord, you’re a demon!” he blurted.
+“I knew you weren’t a normal coyote, but most familiars are a little unusual, more intelligent, more aware, but you… you’re… Good Lord, you’re a demon!” he blurted.

 She shook her head.

 He stared.
-“You understand me, don’t you?”
+“So you do understand me.
+Don’t you?”

-She nodded, then continued on down the alley, without looking to see if he was following.
+After a moment, she continued on down the alley, without looking to see if he was following.
 Eventually he did.

 When he emerged from the alley himself, just to the side of Stuart’s, the coyote was nowhere to be seen.
 He looked around nervously, then headed into the store.